bablokb/pi-webradio/README.md

 to prevent any copyright-trouble.
 Please download the files yourself and copy them to the `files/usr/local/lib/webradio/web/images` directory (before installation, afterwards use the same path without the `files`-prefix).
 The image-size should be about 256x256 pixel.
+If you use a [Pirate-Audio hat](doc/pirate-audio.md), scale the logos to a maximum of 240x240 pixel, since the integrated display does not support larger images.

 Finding the correct urls for your favorite radio-stations is not always simple, there are various portals which can serve as a starting point.